jcorporation/webradiodb/README.md

 #### Index creation

+The create workflow runs once a day.

+- copies files from `sources` to `docs/db` folder
-The create index workflow runs once a day.
-It parses the m3u files and creates JSON index files.
-After this workflow all files published to the GitHub page.
+- parses the m3u files and creates JSON index files

+After this workflow the `docs` folder is published to the GitHub page.

 ### Storage format